AyushNirmal13/fashionhub/README.md

 ## 📱 Responsiveness

-The original Dribbble design was primarily desktop-focused.
+The original Dribbble concept was desktop-oriented.
-In this project, I:
+In this recreation, I focused on:
-- Adjusted layout spacing for smaller screens
+- Making the layout adaptable to smaller screens
-- Ensured text, video, and icons adapt properly
+- Ensuring text, icons, and video scale properly
-- Avoided fixed viewport-breaking dimensions where possible
+- Improving usability on mobile devices

 ---

 ## 🎯 Learning Outcomes

-Through this project, I practiced:
+Through this project, I practiced and improved:
 - CSS Grid layout planning
 - Absolute vs relative positioning
-- UI detailing using `::after` pseudo-elements
+- Pseudo-elements for UI detailing
-- Translating a visual design into working code
+- Translating visual designs into working code
-- Improving an existing design with my own frontend knowledge
+- Enhancing an existing design with responsive behavior

----

-## ⚠️ Disclaimer

-This project is created **for learning and practice purposes only**.

-- Design inspiration belongs to the original designer on Dribbble
-- All code is written by me
-- No commercial use intended

 ---